pro0o/raft-in-motion/README.md

 This simulation is purely based on the [Raft paper](https://raft.github.io/raft.pdf).
 I started off this project just testing & simulating the Raft consensus algorithm, and welll, visualization happened on the way :).

 Feel free to explore the Go-only simulation in the `raft-test` branch, its not well optimized though.
+Also incase, the simulation is not simulating, its because aws is expensive.

 ---